td2466/project1/part3.md

 You can specify a custom port by passing a host and port as arguments:

-        python server.py 0.0.0.0 8888
+        python server.py --debug 0.0.0.0 8888

 To see its command line options, use the `--help` flag

         python server.py --help

 If you run the server with the `--debug` flag, it will automatically pick up changes when you reload the page, which is more convenient than restarting the server each time.
+It additionally will display detailed errors in the web browser, instead of only on the console.

 **note**: This is just a *suggestion*.
 Since it is impossible to support setting up Python on everyone's personal computers, we can't really help debug issues that aren't happening on an Azure VM.
 Your best